ornellion/100DaysOfCode/round1-log.md

 Appreciating the into to MDN and how to debug from the beginning.
 The higher-level explanations of the Codecademy course are also helpful - for example, understanding that whitespace and indentation are used to make the code readable but the actual position of the elements in a browser are independent.

 I also did not expect the in-depth information how colours work with the CSS Colors course.
 It's the first time I've understood the RGB model, as well as HSL and gradients.
 Up until now I've relied on copy&pasting the hex colours that I liked.

+---

+### Day 11: January 11, 2024

+**Today's Progress**:
+- Codecademy: Started learning about HTML Tables.
+- freeCodeCamp: Completed *Building a Set of Colored Markers*
+- Started *Learn HTM Forms by Building a Registration Form*

+**Thoughts**:
+I'm very tired but glad I still woke up and made time to study before work.
+The foundations are coming together.